How to Transform the area under a utility sink in a laundry room into a pretty hidden storage place.

 If you need to seam fabric together to make one long piece of continuous fabric, add 2 more inches to allow for joining fabric together.

-If you plan on washing the skirt when it gets dirty – Wash fabric and dry before making the skirt to allow for shrinkage.
+- If you plan on washing the skirt when it gets dirty – Wash fabric and dry before making the skirt to allow for shrinkage.

-1. Cut fabric out to height and width needed.
+1. Cut fabric to height and width needed.
 Seam together cut sections of fabric to create skirt width needed.

-2. Pin edges of seam together then sew the edges together.
+2. Pin edges of seam together, then sew the edges together.
 Repeat for each seam needed to create one long width that will go around the item you are skirting.

 3. Press seams open.